arup-group/arc-components/DEV_README.md

 > **Note**: Storybook works well with web-components, but it lacks a massive amount of documentation.
 > Take a close look at the different components and how their `stories` are defined.

-By default, the `yarn run create` script creates a `.stories.ts` file.
-This file contains:
+By default, the `yarn run create` script creates a `.stories.ts` file, which contains:
-- An export of the title of the component (this is shown in the sidebar on the left-hand side)
+- An export of the title of the component (this is shown in the sidebar on the left-hand side).
 - A reference to the component.
-This is needed to read the properties from the component and create the properties table
+This is needed to read the properties from the component and create the properties table.
-- A template that renders the story with given properties
+- A template that renders the story with given properties.
 - One (or multiple) exports.
 Each export (i.e. export const Default) creates a separate story that a user can play around with.
-- Out-of-the box creation of a properties table
+- Out-of-the box creation of a properties table.
-- Out-of-the-box creation of code examples within the `Docs` tab
+- Out-of-the-box creation of code examples within the `Docs` tab.

 ### Best practices
 In general, there are two ways to create a story.